Master C Pointers: Beginner to Intermediate Guide with Diagrams & Code Examples

 int main() {

-int (*funcPtr)(int, int); // function pointer that returns an int and takes two int arguments
+int (*funcPtr)(int, int); // Function pointer that returns int and takes two int arguments

 funcPtr = add;